 Cuticle care is the key to the perfect at-home manicure.
 Dry, flaky cuticles can, not only, make your nails look very messy, but they can also become more prone to infections.
 Your cuticles protect the base of your nails and prevent bacteria from infecting your nail bed.

 Simply applying cuticle oil on each nail before bed will help keep them nourished and hydrated.
 We recommend using CND Solar Oil, or you can dab a bit of lip balm and massage into your cuticles instead.

 To have healthy nails, you need to also have nourished cuticles.
 They essentially protect the base of your nail so, if your cuticles aren’t cared for and are dry, it makes them prone to infection.

 You moisturise your face before bed, why shouldn’t you give the same attention to your hands & nails?
-Keep a tube of hand lotion by your bed and deeply massage a bit into your hands every evening – during winter in particular.
-Your skin becomes more susceptible to dryness during the cold weather.
+Keep a tube of hand cream by your bed and deeply massage some into your hands every evening – during winter is particularly important because your skin becomes more susceptible to dryness during the cold weather.

 Sometimes your nail health comes down to your nails simply not getting the vitamins they need.
-Getting that daily dose of Vitamin D from the sun is great and all, but as most of us know, relying on this in the UK is unrealistic.
+Getting that daily dose of Vitamin D from the sun is great and all, but let’s be honest, relying on this in the UK is unrealistic.

 So, what can we do to get our dose of vitamins when we’re constantly stuck under a downpour of rain?
 Fortunately, there is an abundance of vitamins which encourage nail health.
 Biotin, for one, is found in many food sources – nuts, avocado, eggs – and can be available as supplements.
 Taking this daily will encourage cell growth and strengthen your nail plate!